List of informally named dinosaurs: Jeholraptor

 "Jeholraptor" is the informal replacement genus name given to the microraptorine Sinornithosaurus haoiana—resulting in the new combination "Jeholraptor" haoiana—by Gregory S. Paul in the third edition of The Princeton Field Guide to Dinosaurs in 2024.
 The S. haoiana fossil is known from the Early Cretaceous (Barremian) upper Yixian Formation of China.
 The specimen, which is nearly complete, is about 1.2 m long and was probably close to 3 kg in weight.
 Paul suggested that, due to similarities in the quadratojugal, "Jeholraptor" may have been a close relative of Wulong.

 Jiangjunmiaosaurus

 "Jiangjunmiaosaurus" (meaning "temple of the general lizard") is an informal name created by an anonymous author in 1987 for a possible chimaera of Monolophosaurus and Sinraptor.
 Paul (1988) tentatively placed "Jiangjunmiaosaurus" within Allosauridae and commented on the nasal ridges and orbital horn combining to form low, rugose-surfaced crests, and mentioned that "other excellent bones" may also be referable to "Jiangjunmiaosaurus".

 Jindipelta

 "Jindipelta" (Lei et al., 2019; in press) is the currently informal name given to an ankylosaur from the Zhumapu Formation in China.
-It is known from a partial skeleton found in Cenomanian rocks and the intended type species is "J. zouyunensis".
+It is known from a partial skeleton collected from Cenomanian rocks in July 2011, and the intended type species is "J. zouyunensis".
 The name was first announced in the 2019 SVP abstract book, alongside the megalosauroid Yunyangosaurus.

+Juliasaurus

+"Juliasaurus" is the nickname of a theropod from the Morrison Formation similar to Allosaurus that may be a new species.
+The specimen is on display at the Hollytrees Museum in Colchester, UK.
+The specimen was obtained by a private collector, who loaned it to the museum for research.